davejmurphy/api-guidelines/docs/topics/api-guidelines-backward-compatibility.md

 Use caution when using [`@JvmOverloads`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.jvm/-jvm-overloads/) to create overloads for binary compatibility.
-Even though the annotation generate one overload of the function per default parameter, when Kotlin clients call the function without including all the parameters the compiled code will use a synthetitc `$default` version.
-When a new default parameter is added to the function the synthetic version of the method will change; this will break binary compatitbility for code that compiled against older versions of the library.
+Even though the annotation generates one overload of the function per default parameter, when Kotlin clients call the function without including all the parameters then the compiled code will use a synthetitc `$default` version.
+When a new default parameter is added to the function the synthetic version of the function will change; this will break binary compatitbility for code that compiled against older versions of the library.

 ## Avoid widening or narrowing return types